 Another cleansing/exfoliation method that delivers instant results are clay masks.
 This is one of my favourite treatments for blackheads because it’s much gentler on your skin than a scrub.
 Clay has the unique ability to draw impurities to the surface of your skin and clean out your pores, plus it will leave your skin soft, smooth and bright.

 To exfoliate your skin using a clay mask, you can buy a clay at a health food store (like kaolin clay, french green clay, bentonite clay, rhassoul clay, etc.) and mix it with water or honey.
 Or, you can buy a facial mask that uses clay as its base.

 Favourite clay masks for blackheads:

-I have a special way of using clay masks to get rid of blackheads and get super smooth skin.
-CLICK HERE for the video tutorial.
+Check out my video tutorial showing my special way of using clay masks to get rid of blackheads and get super smooth skin.

 3 things that will make blackheads worse